 - Questions with “you” or “your” always refer to the student applying for financial aid.

-- Step 5 – Financial Information: this step tends to have more questions and/or errors, so we encourage you to watch this video clip (8 min 30 sec) to help insure proper completion
+- Step 5 – Financial Information: this step tends to have more questions and/or errors, so we encourage you to watch this newly-updated video clip (8 minutes) or view this .pdf to help insure proper completion.

-- If your 2014 tax return is not completed, it may be appropriate to begin with your 2013 tax return, and make adjustments for known differences in 2014 (pay raises, investment income, business/rental income, etc.).
-You may correct/update the FAFSA once your tax return is done.
+- If your tax return is not completed, it may help to begin with your latest tax return, and make adjustments for known differences that took place (pay raises, investment income, business/rental income, etc.).
+Correct the FAFSA with actual values once your tax return is done.

 - You must click “Submit My FAFSA Now.”
 Print the confirmation page.
 If you don’t see a confirmation page, your FAFSA has not been submitted.